-What does Integrative Physical Therapy Integrate?
+What is Integrative Physical Therapy?

 Yoga therapy is the process of empowering individuals to progress toward improved health and well-being through the application of the teachings and practices of yoga.
-Yoga therapy leads you on an intriguing, intimate, treasure hunt to remember your innate healing capacity and to recover your vitality.
-Yoga philosophy provides the map, the practices provide tools, and your body provides the vehicle for your exploration!

 Your yoga therapy exploration is taken through the lens of the yogic view of the human as sheathed in 5 treasures.
 These originate from subtle fields of energy, beginning with spirit and consciousness), evolve into mind, then eventually take gross physical form as body empowered with vital energies.
 Yoga views the body to be constituted by a combination of five interrelated elements: Earth Water Fire Air and Space; each related to unique aspects of our anatomy, physiology and the various energies (thermal,chemical,electrical,mechanical) that control the body.